1click-extensions/1click-time-converter/README.md

 Usage Guide:

 1. Install the extension (Click on the "Add to Chrome")
-2. Click on the extension icon (After you install it).
+2. Click on the extension icon.
-3. In the box that opens, click emojie.
+3. In the window that opens you will see your local time.
-4. If you are in the middle of writing, the emoji will be copied to the text box.
-If not, you can paste it (CTRL + V)
+4. Under the heading "Add New Clock" you can add new clocks.
+5. To convert time from clock to clock, click ""Check another time" on the relevant clock and enter hour and minute.
+The other clocks will be updated.
+6. Press "Return to live clocks" to revert to live display.

 For more instruction visit the website: https://1ce.org

 Permissions explain:

-No additionals permissions!
+No additional permissions
 We don't use this permission to anything else.

 Data Usage: